cul/imogen/README.md

   end
 ```

-## Scale and re-format an image, skipping any vips caching and re-reading in the source image
+## Scale and re-format an image, using the revalidate option to skip any vips caching and re-reading in the source image
 ```ruby
   Imogen.with_image('example.tiff', { revalidate: true }) do |img|
     # img is a FreeImage::BitMap
     Imogen::Scaled.convert(img, 'example-150.jpg', 150)
   end
 ```
+Note: The `revalidate` option requires libvips >= 8.15.

 ## Perform "interesting region" detection
 ```ruby